Ant0nidas/CK3-Locator-Checker/README.md

 # CK3-Locator-Checker
-Compares your modded locators against reference expectation on the modded province map
+Compares your modded locators against reference expectation on the modded province map<br>
+Extract folder from downloaded .zip anywhere you like and run CK3_locator_checker.exe<br>

 ## Important
 You need to manually place your edited province.png file in the script directory and name it "province_modded.png".<br>